yqtianust/DFlare/readme.md

 Moldes are available at [DeepSpeech](https://github.com/mozilla/DeepSpeech).

 Please note that the compressed model and the original models cannot be executed in the same enviroment.
 The compressed models need the python package ``deepspeech-tflite'' while the original models need the package ``deepspeech'' or ``deepspeech-gpu''.

-More details are available at [here](https://deepspeech.readthedocs.io/en/r0.9/USING.html#getting-the-pre-trained-model)
+More details are available at [here](https://deepspeech.readthedocs.io/en/r0.9/USING.html#getting-the-pre-trained-model).

+#### Using other models
+To apply it on other models, please revise the `gen_wrapper_tflite.py'

 ## Environment.
 DFlare majorly requires the following package.

 ```
 pyflann-py3==0.1.0
 opencv-python-headless==4.5.3.56
 numpy
 ```

 However, the tflite model requires much more.
 Here we give the list of package in our environment.
 A full list package for reference is in `tflite_requirement.txt`.

 ### System Package
 ```